thruster-rs/Thruster/README.md

 ## Opinionated

 Fanta and Fanta-cli strive to give a good way to do domain driven design.
-It's also designed to let set you on the right path, but not obfuscate certain hard parts behind libraries.
+It's also designed to set you on the right path, but to not obfuscate certain hard parts behind libraries.

 ## Fast